ZETA (fusion reactor): Soviet visit and the push to declassify

-From 1953 the US had increasingly concentrated on the fast pinch concept.
+From 1953 the U.S. had increasingly concentrated on the fast pinch concept.
 Some of these machines had produced neutrons, and these were initially associated with fusion.
 There was so much excitement that several other researchers quickly entered the field as well.
 Among these was Stirling Colgate, but his experiments quickly led him to conclude that fusion was not taking place.
 According to Spitzer resistivity, the temperature of the plasma could be determined from the current flowing through it.
 When Colgate performed the calculation, the temperatures in the plasma were far below the requirements for fusion.

 This being the case, some other effect had to be creating the neutrons.
 Further work demonstrated that these were the result of instabilities in the fuel.
 The localised areas of high magnetic field acted as tiny particle accelerators, causing reactions that ejected neutrons.
 Modifications attempting to reduce these instabilities failed to improve the situation and by 1956 the fast pinch concept had largely been abandoned.
-The US labs began turning their attention to the stabilised pinch concept, but by this time ZETA was almost complete and the US was well behind.
+The U.S. labs began turning their attention to the stabilised pinch concept, but by this time ZETA was almost complete and the US was well behind.

 In 1956, while planning a well publicised state visit by Nikita Khrushchev and Nikolai Bulganin to the UK, the Harwell researchers received an offer from Soviet scientist Igor Kurchatov to give a talk.
 They were surprised when he began his talk on "the possibility of producing thermonuclear reactions in a gaseous discharge".
 Kurchatov's speech revealed the Soviet efforts to produce fast pinch devices similar to the American designs, and their problems with instabilities in the plasmas.
 Kurchatov noted that they had also seen neutrons being released, and had initially believed them to be from fusion.
 But as they examined the numbers, it became clear the plasma was not hot enough and they concluded the neutrons were from other interactions.